 We aim to account to you for interest at a reasonable rate of interest, however as the holding of your funds is incidental to the carrying out of your legal instructions, the rate is unlikely to be as high as the rate you may be able to obtain when depositing the money we hold on your behalf yourself.
 In most cases we must ensure that money held on client account is immediately available and so the need for instant access is taken into account when setting the rate of interest payable by us.

-We align our interest rates paid on both monies held on general client account and separate designated deposit account to the Royal Bank of Scotland designated deposit rate.
+We align our interest rates paid on monies held on our general client account to our Royal Bank of Scotland general client account rates.
 This rate is likely to change from time to time.

 Where amounts are held outside of a general client account or separate designated deposit account, the rate of interest and date that interest is credited will depend on the relevant institution where the funds are held, and as such fall outside the requirements of this policy.
 The relevant interest information can be obtained upon request.

 Where your money is held on our general client account, any interest paid to you is paid without any deduction for income tax (unless you are resident overseas – see below).
 As such it is your responsibility to inform HMRC of amounts of interest received from us and the implications of this will depend upon your own financial circumstances.

 Where money is held on a separate designated deposit account interest is usually paid net of tax (unless you have signed a declaration confirming your entitlement to receive bank interest gross).

 Under the European Savings Directive, regulation 2003/48/EC, we are required to inform HMRC of payments of interest to relevant payees and residual entities in prescribed territories.
 Where you reside outside the UK and EC, we are required to deduct income tax at the current basic rate and account for this interest to HMRC directly and pay you the net amount.